 This comprehensive 5-day (40-hour) course is specially designed for case officers/investigators, forensic technicians, crime scene analysts, and others involved in shooting incident analysis.
 Through both lecture and practical exercises, students will learn and practice shooting scene reconstruction methodologies and evaluate positions and evidentiary relationships between the shooter, scene, victim and other evidence.

 All main concepts are reinforced through hands-on practical exercises using historically-based case scenarios. * Includes exercises conducted at a shooting range.

-Course is designed to develop knowledge and hands-on experience for shooting incident scene analysis.
-Prior investigative or crime scene experience and attendance at a previous Crime Scene Reconstruction Course is recommended.
+Class Requirements: Course is designed to develop knowledge and hands-on experience for shooting incident scene analysis.
+Prior investigative or crime scene experience and attendance at a previous Crime Scene Reconstruction Course is recommended but not required.
 Attendees should bring a camera for documenting evidence and an electronic device with USB connection, preferably a laptop computer, to access and save digital handouts, case materials, and fillable forms used in lecture and practical exercises.

 Classroom and firearms range instruction and practical exercises include:

 Firearms and ammunition design and function